-The Financial Aid Office located in the Basic Science Building (BSB), Room 1-114, provides current information about eligibility for financial aid, loans, and scholarships to students.
+The Financial Aid Office provides current information about eligibility for financial aid, loans, and scholarships to students.
 Other external sources of scholarships may be available.
-You can check the http://sls.downstate.edu/financial_aid/ website for information on Financial Aid.
+You can check the http://sls.downstate.edu/financial\aid/ website for information on Financial Aid.
+You can also call the Financial